 The whole challenge of rehab is engagement and if you’re not a hundred percent bought into the process there’s a lot of time where you can just drift.
-What the sensors allowed us to do was to track this athlete specifically find out what specifically worked for him in different scenarios and make sure that what we were doing was getting the results for the lower limb loading we thought it was.
+What lower limb monitoring allowed us to do was to track this athlete specifically find out what specifically worked for him in different scenarios, and make sure that what we were doing was getting the results for the lower limb loading we thought it was.

 A better way to train for competitive tennis